 Honey tone skin actually does look like honey.
 There are varying shades of the honey skin tone; from yellowish-orange to deep brown shades.
 Also, you can classify honey brown skin as tan skin.

 Additionally, if you have honey brown skin, you’ll find that it is a supple and well-hydrated complexion that is not oily.
-You may also have either brown or yellow undertone.
+You may also have either a brown or yellow undertone.

 12. Mustard Brown Skin